roots/bud/packages/@roots/bud/src/docs/README.md

 devtool: 'eval-source-map'
 ```

+For more on configuring @roots/bud check out the [dedicated documentation](docs:config/README).

 ## Running a build

 Once you've set up your configuration file the following command will run the build: